ArbaazSaber/Homely/README.md

     - Flutter Functions
     - Add it to the Button
 - Fuzzy Search on Everything
+- Conditionally show Item with Family is there are more than one items present in the list
 - Introduce Repository Pattern

 # Things to Learn